School of Social and Political Science

 Research interests

-My interests and expertise align with the SPS School's values and areas of research and established policy impact, namely, psychosocial wellbeing, social determinants of health and refugee integration.
-I am particularly committed to addressing issues of social justice and discrimination in government policy and associated practice using collective, creative and pioneering participatory and arts-based approaches.
+I am particularly committed to addressing social justice and discrimination in government policy and practice using collective, creative, and pioneering participatory and arts-based approaches.

 Background